tanveersaleem786/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It lets you compose complex UIs from small and isolated pieces of code called “components”.

 - [ ] What does it mean to _think_ in react?

+It means to think in componenets and componenet hierarchies.
+For example, looking at a webpage, and recognizing the navigation is a component, and the links on it to other pages, search bar, and logo are in it's component hierarchy.

 - [ ] Describe state.

+An object that determines how that component renders & behaves.
+In other words, “state” is what allows you to create components that are dynamic and interactive.

 - [ ] Describe props.

+In a React component, props are variables passed to it by its parent component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects. we use effect hook to sync effects in a React component to state and prop changes.

 ## Project Set Up